Face the facts: Proper skin care essential

 — One of the most important strategies is proper hydration.

 Pure filtered water helps to hydrate from the inside out.
 Change your moisturizer from the heavy winter types to a lighter, calming moisturizer that will hydrate the skin and provide a layer of protection from irritants and pollution.
+You may also treat yourself to a well deserved Hydrafacial and other facial aesthetics services at your favorite spa.

 — Springtime also brings an increase in much needed sun exposure.
+Wearing the proper visor can protect your skin from the harmful UV rays.

 Protection in the form of sunscreen is important but must be chosen wisely.
 It must be void of chemicals that can cause irritation and other damage.

 Mineral Sunscreen Lotion by Young Living comes in 10 and 50 sun-protection factors and is free of harmful chemicals.
 Badger Sunscreen is another good brand.
 When choosing a sunscreen, look for non-irritating and hypoallergenic.
+Consulting a dermatology professional for skin products that will suit you is always the best option.

 To decrease the effects of sun damage, consider using a vitamin C-rich facial mask approximately once per week.
 Vitamin C provides a protective anti-oxidant barrier, assists in sunscreen protection, and decreases sun-induced damage.